 We collect personal data in the following ways:

-you may provide personal data when you complete online forms, request products/services, subscribe to our services, create a user account, join our mailing list or otherwise or correspond with us (by post, phone or email)
+you may provide personal data when we meet face-to-face, you complete online forms, request products/services, subscribe to our services, create a user account, join our mailing list or otherwise or correspond with us (by post, phone or email).

 we do not currently automatically collect personal data when you browse or interact with our website, by using cookies, server logs and other similar technologies.